PowerMaze/Simple-LAN-game/README.md

 An online network game that I created in my final year of university.
 The game is not optimised, crashes are possible and uses a very naive client-server implementation.
 The engine uses some third-party libraries to facilitate development.

+It also uses resources from another game as a placeholder for testing, and this is about weapons - (Q3ShotGun.mo and q3Rocket.mo, as well as textures) both taken from the game Quake III Arena by Id Software.
+I do not and will not use them for commercial purposes!
+All other resources are made by me.

 You may have seen some similarities with other engines, and there are.
 I took inspiration for ideas from other engines such as Serious Engine and Id Tech 3, and yes, I didn't copy anything from there.

 You might also have seen my nickname as Dark-Head - it was my old nickname when I was developing.